JustinMountain/personal-blog/projects/wip-docker-container-notes.md

 ### Table of Contents

-### Purpose

-This is a place to keep notes abotu specific docker containers that do not (yet) require/deserve their own page.
+1. `thumbnail` size is `1234x1234`

-### Actual Budget
+### 💸 Actual Budget

-I use RBC, which only lets me retrieve a certain amount of file through their system.
+RBC only let me retrieve a certain amount of files through their system.
 I found a [script on GitHub](https://github.com/mindcruzer/rbc-statement-to-csv) which takes e-Statements from RBC credit cards and converts them into one large `.csv` file which I could import into Actual.

 For Debit and Savings accounts, I used the filter funciton on the Account Summary page to select the range I wanted to import, loaded all of the entries for my range, copied them into Excel and created the appropriate columns.